 Chemical Properties of Fullerene

-Fullerene (C60) resembles an electrophile in the chemical reactions.
+Fullerene (C60) resembles an electrophile in chemical reactions.

 Fullerene can act as an electron acceptor group.
 It can easily accept three electrons or more.
 Therefore, it can behave as an oxidizing agent.

-Fullerenes are doped with the alkali or alkaline earth metals, so that it can exhibit superconductivity properties.
+Fullerenes are doped with alkali or alkaline earth metals so that they can exhibit superconductivity properties.